US Horse Racing Tips: Best bets from Will Rogers Downs on Monday

 Join to place betsJoin today

-Quick Calista should go close in this $7.5 non-winner of two on the main track.
+Sooner Than Sooner should open his account in this $7.5 maiden claimer on the main track.

-This filly finished third to Juliard Honor in a $15k non-winner of two over this course earlier this month.
-She made a five wide move at the entrance to the straight, but could only stay on at one pace in the closing stages.
-The winner looks a progressive sort, and time may tell she faced an impossible task.
-Trainer Ray Ashford drops her aggressively and should be rewarded with a big effort.
-Ashford has a healthy 30% strike rate at the meeting.
+This gelding finished fifth to Scarlett's Jack in a Maiden Special Weight over this course last month.
+He was forwardly placed in the early stages, but weakened quickly when the chips were down.
+The track was muddy, and did not appear to handle the conditions.
+Trainer Ray Ashford drops him aggressively and should be rewarded with a big effort.
+The gifted Curtis Kimes has the riding assignment.
 Anything around 3.02/1 will do.

 You can now bet without leaving Betting.Betfair with our brand new on-site betslip for Exchange markets.
 You'll see the Exchange back and lay prices at the end of articles - simply login and place your bets as you would do on the main Exchange site